Cloudflare: Full Setup, Best settings and Configuration (2022)

 - Name servers (change).
 It will take around 24 hours as they say, but it generally takes only a few minutes.

-After changing nameservers, click on done, check nameservers.
+After changing nameservers, click on done, and check nameservers.

 If you see the status: Website not active (DNS modification pending), then click on recheck nameservers.